mlhartme/stool/README.md

 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
 It's to give restricted access to Kubernetes only, and to centrally manage Stool settings. `sc` manages a list of proxy contexts in its settings.

-sc manages a current context in its settings.
+Stool manages a current context in its settings.
 You can change it permanently with `sc context` or per-invocation with the `-context` global option.

 ### Directions

+Directions augment charts to define workloads.

 Directions (or, more explicitly: the direction list) define how to create and publish stages.
 Stage directions are the directions the stage was created or last published with.